-A runner whose hips are unable to remain aligned when they run is a perfect example of someone who has not learnt the importance of the ‘hip-core’ or ‘deep hip stabilisers.’
-The ‘hip-collapse’ emerges because of a weak core-hip connection and can simply be due to your core not knowing when it’s time to ‘switch on’ because it has never needed to, as compensating muscle groups are doing all the work!
+A runner whose hips are unable to remain aligned when they run is a perfect example of someone who has not learned the importance of the ‘hip core or ‘deep hip stabilizers.’
+The ‘hip collapse’ emerges because of a weak core-hip connection and can simply be due to your core not knowing when it’s time to ‘switch on’ because it has never needed to, as compensating muscle groups are doing all the work!

 In other words, a lack of deep core muscle strength has resulted in an increased workload for the hips and buttocks, creating knots and tightness.
 This also leads to poor pelvic posture and pain in the lower back.

 In summary, a heightened concentration on foot-strike, too much sitting, and a weak core will inevitably result in hip complications.